theovidal/raspi-gpio-rb/README.md

 ### Reading pin's value

-To read the pin value, we're going to use the `get_value` method.
+To read the pin value, we're going to use the `value` property.

 ```ruby
 pin.value